cjg/GVirtuS/README.md

 # A GPGPU Transparent Virtualization Component for High Performance Computing Clouds #

-The GPU Virtualization Service (gVirtuS) presented in this work tries to fill the gap between in-house hosted computing clusters, equipped with GPGPUs devices, and pay-for-use high performance virtual clusters deployed via public or private computing clouds. gVirtuS allows an instanced virtual machine to access GPGPUs in a transparent and hypervisor independent way, with an overhead slightly greater than a real machine/GPGPU setup.
+The GPU Virtualization Service (GVirtuS) presented in this work tries to fill the gap between in-house hosted computing clusters, equipped with GPGPUs devices, and pay-for-use high performance virtual clusters deployed via public or private computing clouds. gVirtuS allows an instanced virtual machine to access GPGPUs in a transparent and hypervisor independent way, with an overhead slightly greater than a real machine/GPGPU setup.
 The performance of the components of gVirtuS is assessed through a suite of tests in different deployment scenarios, such as providing GPGPU power to cloud computing based HPC clusters and sharing remotely hosted GPGPUs among HPC nodes.

     https://link.springer.com/chapter/10.1007/978-3-642-15277-1_37

 ## How to cite GVirtuS in your scientific papers ##

+* Giunta, G., Montella, R., Agrillo, G., Coviello, G. (2010) A GPGPU Transparent Virtualization Component for High Performance Computing Clouds.
+In: Euro-Par 2010 - Parallel Processing.
+Euro-Par 2010.
+Lecture Notes in Computer Science, vol 6271.
+Springer, Berlin, Heidelberg

 * Montella, R., Coviello, G., Giunta, G., Laccetti, G., Isaila, F., & Blas, J. G. (2011, September).
 A general-purpose virtualization service for HPC on cloud computing: an application to GPUs.
 In International Conference on Parallel Processing and Applied Mathematics (pp. 740-749).
 Springer, Berlin, Heidelberg.